 Sometimes I feel that although we, humans, are natural beings, we don’t lead a very natural life.
 We don’t “earth”, we don’t walk barefoot in nature as often as we are supposed to in order to absorb the planet’s energy, feel relaxed and be connected with our genuine habitat.

-Entering Sciola’s open-air museum (he was walking barefoot), it was the first achievement towards this togetherness.
+Entering Sciola’s open-air museum (he was walking barefoot) was the first achievement towards this togetherness.
 A sort of intermediary step.

 I’m aware that the video is a bit long, 7 minutes, but I didn’t want to cut too much.
 I felt like sharing as much as I could of this visceral sound.
 Enjoy it all, you might discover new elements nobody has perceived yet.